Important University Policies

 Non-Discrimination Policy and Discrimination and Harassment Grievance Procedures

-Any student, employee, applicant for employment or admission, participant in University activities or other person who believes he or she was subject to discrimination in violation of the policies of the university may file a complaint under the university Non Discrimination Policy and Grievance Procedures.
+Any student, employee, applicant for employment or admission, participant in University activities or other person who believes they experienced discrimination in violation of the policies of the university may file a complaint under the university Non Discrimination Policy and Grievance Procedures.
 Refer to the Office of Institutional Equity (OIE) website to submit a complaint online www.montana.edu/equity/discrimination/ or contact OIE at (406) 994-2042, Hamilton Hall Room 118.
 The policies and procedures are available at: https://www.montana.edu/policy/discrimination/ and https://www.montana.edu/policy/discrimination/procedures/ .